dell/csm-docs/content/docs/csidriver/features/unity.md

     allowVolumeExpansion: true
 ```

-Create the pod and pvc as below:
+Create the pod and pvc as follows:
 Example *pvc.yaml*
 ```yaml
 kind: PersistentVolumeClaim